j9t/little-books/manuscript/html-css-frameworks.md

 What can we do to tailor?
 The approach depends on the origin of the framework, and that origin makes for a big difference.

 An internal framework is relatively simple to tailor: We develop to the needs of our project from the beginning.
 These needs may be defined by comps (comprehensive layouts) and mocks (mock-ups) or, better, a style guide.
 Once all needed page types and elements have been specified, they’re coded up.
-If they’re all used by the later site or app, the code cannot be anything but tailored (although it can possibly still be optimized and compressed).
+If they’re all used by the later site or app, the code cannot be anything but tailored (although it may still be possible to optimize and compress it).

 An external framework, however, is much more difficult to tailor (by the receiving side, because it’s impossible for the originator).
 In a basic sense, we need to deduct all needed functionality from all offered functionality, and then remove the code that remains.
-That leads us to the key issues with external frameworks: removing code may not even be possible, and tailoring then depends on the quality of the framework code and its documentation (e.g., tailoring will require testing, might break the framework, and could make the same work necessary for later updates, if not outright thwarting the ability to move to newer frameworks).
+That leads us to the key issues with external frameworks: Removing code may not be feasible, and tailoring then depends on the quality of the framework code and its documentation (e.g., tailoring will require testing, might break the framework, and could make the same work necessary for later updates, if not outright thwarting the ability to move to newer frameworks).

 These are big issues that make for good reasons why few people actually go to the length of customizing or tailoring external frameworks (or any external code, for that matter).
 Yet the outcome—non-tailored and lower-quality code—is not expert-like, but inferior.
 And so we see with more clarity why in a professional context, external frameworks shouldn’t be preferred.
 They promise to save cost, only to come with a stiff hidden tax—or to bring down the quality of our work.

 Now, some frameworks like Bootstrap or Gumby have begun to address these problems by offering sophisticated customization wizards.
 This is smart, because it significantly alleviates the issues of non-tailored solutions.
 Framework developers should offer and users use such functionality.

-By the way, there’s another problem we need to consider: while we’re benefiting from either our decision to save cost or to improve quality, our end users benefit mostly from quality.
+By the way, there’s another problem we need to consider: While we’re benefiting from either our decision to save cost or to improve quality, our end users benefit mostly from quality.
 Technically speaking, they are rarely on the list of beneficiaries if we decide to deploy a framework that’s easy to ship but bloated.

 To tailor internal frameworks: